marco76/marco76.github.io/_posts/2018-11-07-mixing-angular-and-angularjs.md

 >The management was talking about a budget for a future migration from AngularJS to Angular 2 ... but we were already deploying using the version 5 :)

-## Why this article now that everybody use Angular
+## Why this article now that everybody uses Angular

 Because I see many companies that are still using AngularJS, big investments have been done in AngularJS projects and in many cases a migration cannot be done financially or technically.